artheus/miningturtle-branchmine/README.md

 * branchmine - the script which will do the branch-mining
 * compactItems - a tiny script for compacting the items in turtle inventory

-#Backlog

-Support:
-* Put up torches in tunnels
-* Add chests in tunnel as security measure

-Known bugs:
-* Go back to start to refuel/empty inventory
-* Wait for fuel should not crash
-* Turtle currently ignores slots 2-3, because of future chest and torch support